 Visual MINTEQ version 3.1

-Visual MINTEQ 3.1 can be downloaded from the following links:
+Visual MINTEQ 3.1 can be downloaded from the following link:

 Last modified 26 November 2020.